Delta-student-Afg/project2/README.md

 # New Project
 This project was created from local system.
-This was created by Abdulaziz mehraban
+This was created by Abdulaziz mehraban.